tkem/mopidy-internetarchive/docs/intro.rst

    the FAQ_, or start with this `blog post`_.

 Files published on the Internet Archive are organized in so-called *items*.
-An item is a directory or folder of files that includes the originally uploaded content file(s) – audio, video, text, etc. – along with any derivative files created from the originals and the metadata that describes the item.
+An item is a directory or folder that includes the originally uploaded content – audio, video, text, etc. – along with any derivative files created from the originals, and some metadata that describes the item.
 An item may contain a single audio file, or a related set of audio files that represent a CD or a taped live concert.
 All the files within an item have the same metadata, such as (album) title, creator, description, and so on.
-For the purpose of Mopidy, items are treated as *albums*, and the included audio files show up as the album's *tracks*.
+For the purpose of this Mopidy extension, Internet Archive items are treated as *albums*, and the included audio files show up as the album's *tracks*.

 Every item also has a unique identifier, which can be used to access the item on the Internet Archive's Web site::